 where $\mathfrak{g}_{\alpha}$ is the root space for a root $\alpha$.
 The \textbf{Hessenberg variety} $\Hess(X,I)$ associated with an element $X\in \mathfrak{g}$ and a lower ideal $I \subset \Phi^+$ is defined to be the following subvariety of the flag variety $G/B$:

 An element $X\in \mathfrak{g}$ is \textbf{nilpotent} if $\mbox{ad}(X)$ is nilpotent, i.e.,\ $\mbox{ad}(X)^k=0$ for some $k>0$.
-An element $X\in \mathfrak{g}$ is \textbf{regular} if its $G$-orbit of the adjoint action has the largest possible dimension.
-In this paper, we consider Hessenberg varieties $\Hess(N,I)$ for a regular nilpotent element $N \in \mathfrak{g}$ which is called the \textbf{regular nilpotent Hessenberg variety} associated with a lower ideal $I \subset \Phi^+$.
+An element $X\in \mathfrak{g}$ is \textbf{regular} if the $G$-orbit $G \cdot X$ under the adjoint action has the largest possible dimension.
+In this paper, we concentrate on Hessenberg varieties $\Hess(N,I)$ for a regular nilpotent element $N \in \mathfrak{g}$ which are called \textbf{regular nilpotent Hessenberg varieties}.
 Note that if $I=\Phi^+$, then $\Hess(N,I)$ coincides with the flag variety $G/B$.
-The regular nilpotent Hessenberg variety associated with the set of simple roots, then the associated regular nilpotent Hessenberg variety is called the \textbf{Peterson variety} which is related to the quantum cohomology of the flag variety (\cite{Ko}, \cite{R}).
-The following is some basic properties of $\Hess(N,I)$: \begin{enumerate} \item $\Hess(N,I)$ has no odd degree cohomology and the complex dimension of $\Hess(N,I)$ is given by $|I|$ ({\cite{Pre13}). \item $\Hess(N,I)$ is irreducible (\cite{AFZ, Pre18}). \item $\Hess(N,I)$ has a singular point in general (\cite{IY, Ko}}). \end{enumerate}
+If we take $I$ as the set $\{\alpha_1,\ldots,\alpha_n \}$ of simple roots, then the associated regular nilpotent Hessenberg variety is called the \textbf{Peterson variety} which arises in the study of the quantum cohomology of the flag variety (\cite{Ko, R}).
+The following results are some basic properties of $\Hess(N,I)$: \begin{enumerate} \item $\Hess(N,I)$ has no odd degree cohomology and the complex dimension of $\Hess(N,I)$ is given by $|I|$ ({\cite{Pre13}). \item $\Hess(N,I)$ is irreducible (\cite{AFZ, Pre18}). \item $\Hess(N,I)$ has a singular point in general (\cite{IY, Ko}}). \end{enumerate}